-During Phase 2 (the ST segment), the normal cells are more positively-charged internally than the ischemic cells (Figure 1 above where the solid line is above the dotted line) and thus have a negative external charge.
-On the other hand, the ischemic cells are unable to depolarize as completely as the normal cells, so their internal charge is negative relative to the normal myocardium and the external charge is positive.
-Since current travels from “negative” to “positive” or “negative to less negative,” an injury current appears that runs from the normal tissue to the ischemic tissue during systole.
+During Phase 2 (the ST segment), the normal cells are able to depolarize more thoroughly than the ischemic cells so an injury current appears that runs from the normal tissue to the ischemic tissue during systole.
 Because Phase 2 is represented on the ECG tracing as the ST segment, whether the ST segment is elevated or depressed depends on the location and thickness (or depth) of the ischemic area.

 Just picture this in your mind: there is an area of subendocardial ischemia.
 What will the positive electrode overlying this area see?
-Remember: during systole the normal myocardium is more positive internally and more negative externally than the ischemic myocardium and current will flow from negative to positive (or “less negative”).
+Remember: during systole the normal myocardium is more depolarized than the ischemic myocardium and current will flow from more depolarized to less depolarized.
 So, the systolic current of injury will run from the normal tissue to the ischemic tissue.
 In our particular example, the ischemic tissue is subendocardium and the normal tissue is subepicardium.
-Therefore, the positive electrode overlying the area will see a current during Phase 2 (the ST segment) traveling away from the body surface (epicardium to endocardium) and will therefore register ST depression.
+Therefore, the positive electrode overlying the area will see a current during Phase 2 (ST segment) traveling away from the body surface (epicardium to endocardium).

-But what happens when the ischemia is ransmural?
-Again, the current will travel from negative to positive (or less negative).
-Since – during systole – the normal tissue is more positively-charged internally and negatively-charged on the exterior surface than the ischemic tissue, the current will travel from normal myocardium (with the negative external charge) to ischemic myocardium (with a positive external charge).
+But what happens when the ischemia is transmural?
+Again, the current will travel from more depolarized tissue to less depolarized tissue.
+Since – during systole – the normal tissue is more depolarized, the current will travel from normal to ischemic myocardium.
 The resultant vector will be outward and the ECG will record ST elevation.

 PERSPECTIVE: The Diastolic Current of Injury Theory attempts to explain ST elevation or depression not by examining the ST segments themselves but by looking at the baseline of the ECG – the T-P segment (represented on the action potential by Phase 4).

 Let’s look at the example of subendocardial ischemia being recorded during Phase 4 diastole (the T-P segment).
-Because Phase 4 of the ischemic myocardium is partially depolarized and therefore more positive interiorly and negative externally than the normal myocardium, the current will travel from ischemic myocardium to normal myocardium.
+Because Phase 4 of the ischemic myocardium is partially depolarized compared with the normal myocardium, the current will travel from ischemic myocardium to normal myocardium.
 In the case of subendocardial ischemia, this results in an injury current traveling toward the recording electrode during diastole resulting in an elevation of the T-P segment.
 However, the ECG machine brings the baseline T-P segment back down to 0 mV and so the ST segment is now even lower and appears depressed.

 Let’s now look at an example of a transmural infarction or an infarction that has managed to extend from the epicardial layer at least to the electrical subendocardium.
 Again, we are speaking only of events that are occurring during diastole – Phase 4, the T-P segment.
-Because of the difference in membrane potential between the ischemic and normal tissues – ischemic, depolarized with a positively-charged interior and a negatively-charged exterior – a current is generated that runs from the ischemic tissue to the normal myocardium.
+Because of the difference in membrane potential between the normal and ischemic (more depolarized) tissues – a current is generated that runs from the ischemic tissue to the normal myocardium.
 The recording electrode will see only vectors traveling away from it, so it will inscribe a negative T-P segment.
 Again, the electrocardiograph will adjust the baseline T-P segment to 0 mV which raises everything on the ECG.
 Because we assume the baseline is always at 0 mV, what we thus see on the tracing is ST elevation.